abizovnuralem/go2_omniverse/README.md

 ## Downloading the code

-To start with the local development environment, execute the following commands:
+To start with the local development environment, clone this repo:

 ```
 git clone https://github.com/abizovnuralem/go2_omniverse/ --recurse-submodules -j8 --depth=1
-git lfs install
-git lfs pull

 ```